 How is behavioral biometrics being utilized?

 The U.S. Defense Advanced Research Projects Agency (DARPA) first began discussing the possibility of using behavioral biometrics for their team members back in 2012.
-Since that time, typing biometrics technology has evolved rapidly.
+Since then, typing biometrics technology has evolved rapidly.
 It’s now possible for people to log into equipped websites by inputting a typing sample that’s shorter than a tweet instead of using a password.

 What is the future of behavioral biometrics?

-The future possibilities seem endless, including using a behavioral based typing sample to access physical spaces as well as online accounts.
+The future possibilities seem endless, including using a behaviorally based typing sample to access physical spaces as well as online accounts.
 Perhaps these biometrics will even eliminate the need for a PIN that is used by debit cards and ATMs.
 Either way, it’s clear that behavioral biometrics have a big future in the civilian sector.
 For example, eliminating password sharing alone would save companies up to $500 million per year.

 The role of typing biometrics

 We’ve mentioned typing biometrics a few times, and it’s one of the key aspects of behavioral biometrics.
 Sometimes referred to as keystroke biometrics, keystroke keyboards or keystroke dynamics, this form of authentication is truly the easiest available because all it requires is the user’s existing keyboard or smartphone.